Should There Be Any Government At All?

 The problem with this anarchist point of view is that, in practice, it results in exactly what the anarchists want to avoid: oppression of the many by the few.
 Here's why.

 Consider what it means for an organization to be a "government."
 Forget for the moment whether it is a good or a bad government.
 What makes it a government in the first place?
 The answer is that a government is the organization that enjoys a monopoly of violence in a given region.
 Period!
 Whatever organization enjoys this monopoly of violence is, by definition--for better or for worse--the government in that region.
-This "government" can take any form, from a ruthless gang with some leader it obeys, to an aristocracy with a royal family, or an elected parliament, or a priest class, or--what I advocate--a voluntary federation of egalitarians, or whatever.
+This "government" can take any form, from a ruthless gang with some leader (or leaders) it obeys, to an aristocracy (large land owners or otherwise rich people) with, perhaps, a royal family, or an elected parliament, or a priest class, or--what I advocate--a voluntary federation of egalitarians, or whatever.

-If an organization is the "government" in a region, then whatever it says people must do is the "law" in that region because when push comes to shove the government alone has the means of using the violence necessary to enforce that "law" and notbody else has the means of using enough violence to disobey the law and get away with it.
+If an organization is the "government" in a region, then whatever it says people must do, or not do, is the "law" in that region because when push comes to shove the government alone has the means of using the violence necessary to enforce that "law" and nobody else has the means of using enough violence to disobey the law and get away with it.

-Sometimes, it is true, there is no "government" in a region.
-This happens when no single organization has a MONOPOLY on violence, as during a civil war.
+The first way it might happen that there is no "government" is when no single organization has a MONOPOLY on violence in the given region, as during a civil war.
 But this situation is only temporary.
 One of the competing would-be "governments" will eventually prevail over the other(s) in a contest of force including violence or its credible threat, and it will obtain the monopoly of violence and become the government.
 In every civil war, one side almost always prevails over the other and becomes the government.
-Or, less likely but possible, if the two sides agree to a truce then they become, jointly, the new government with a monopoly of violence in the region.
+Or, less likely but possible, if the two sides agree to a truce then they become, jointly, the new government with a monopoly of violence in the region that will be used against those who, for whatever reason, try to forcibly oppose the social order agreed upon by the two sides of the civil war.

-"No government" is therefore not an option, in practice.
+"No government" is therefore, in most of the world at least, not an option in practice.
 Some organization is going to end up with the monopoly of violence in a region.
 The only real question is, What organization--what kind of organization--does one wish it to be?

 I advocate that the government should be a genuine democracy that is what I call Voluntary Federation of Egalitarians, as I discuss here.